exercism/problem-specifications/exercises/pop-count/introduction.md

-# Description
+# Introduction

 Your friend Eliud inherited a farm from her grandma Tigist.
 Her granny was an inventor and had a tendency to build things in an overly complicated manner.
 The chicken coop has a digital display showing an encoded number representing the positions of all eggs that could be picked up.

 Eliud is asking you to write a program that shows the actual number of eggs in the coop.